K-25: Closure and demolition

 K-25 became a prototype for other gaseous diffusion facilities established in the early post-war years.
 The first of these was the 374000 sqft K-27 completed in September 1945.
 It was followed by the 15 acre K-29 in 1951, the 20 acre K-31 in 1951 and the 32 acre K-33 in 1954.
-Further gaseous diffusion facilities were built at Paducah, Kentucky, in 1952, and Portsmouth, Ohio, in 1954.
+Gaseous diffusion facilities were built at Paducah, Kentucky, in 1952, and Portsmouth, Ohio, in 1954.
 The K-25 plant was renamed the Oak Ridge Gaseous Diffusion Plant in 1955.

 Today, uranium isotope separation is usually done by the more energy-efficient ultra centrifuge process, developed in the Soviet Union after World War II by Soviet and captured German engineers working in detention.
-The centrifuge process was the first isotope separation method considered for the Manhattan project, but was abandoned due to technical challenges early in the project.
-When German scientists and engineers were released from Soviet captivity in the mid-1950s the West became aware of the ultra centrifuge design and began shifting uranium enrichment to this much more efficient process.
+The centrifuge process was the first isotope separation method considered for the Manhattan Project but was abandoned due to technical challenges early in the project.
+When German scientists and engineers were released from Soviet captivity in the mid-1950s, the West became aware of the ultra centrifuge design and began shifting uranium enrichment to this much more efficient process.
 As centrifuge technology advanced, it became possible to carry out uranium enrichment on a smaller scale without the vast resources that were necessary to build and operate 1940s and 1950s "K" and "Y" style separation plants, a development which had the effect of increasing nuclear proliferation concerns.